 Urethral Strictures

 Another urologic condition we see and treat regularly is urethral strictures.
-A stricture is primarily a problem of the male urethra, or the tube that carries urine through the prostate and penis.
-A stricture is essentially a scar that limits urine flow.
+The urethra is the tube that carries urine through the prostate and penis as shown in the diagram, and a stricture is essentially a scar that limits urine flow.
 The male urethra has several distinct anatomic segments, and it is valuable to go over them here briefly.
-Technically speaking, the urethra starts at the bladder base or neck, and travels through the prostate as the prostatic urethra.
-The most common cause for prostatic urethral strictures would be previous radiation therapy for prostate cancer or previous TURP.
+Technically speaking, the urethra starts at the bladder base or neck and travels through the prostate as the prostatic urethra.
+The most common cause for prostatic urethral strictures would be previous radiation therapy for prostate cancer or previous operations for an enlarged prostate such as a TURP.
 Just beyond this point, in the area which includes the voluntary urinary sphincter, is the membranous urethra.
-This can also be narrowed or scarred by radiation therapy, but is most commonly injured as a result of pelvic trauma or pelvic fracture.
+This can also be narrowed or scarred by radiation therapy but is most commonly injured as a result of pelvic trauma or pelvic fracture.
 Repair of the membranous urethra is complicated, often resulting in incontinence, and will not be discussed further here.

 After the short membranous urethra comes what should be the widest portion of the male urethra called the bulbar urethra.
 Here is where the urethra changes course upwards to reach the penis.
-Men sit on their bulbar urethras, and it is this site which is most commonly strictured or scarred.
-Such patients are usually younger men, and a distinct cause of the stricture is usually elusive.
-The most common causes would be trauma from falling on one’s crotch, being kicked, or previous STD’s affecting the urethra such as chlamydia or gonorrhea.
+Men sit on their bulbar urethras, and it is this site that is most commonly strictured or scarred.
+Such patients are usually younger men and a distinct cause of the stricture is usually elusive.
+The most common causes would be trauma from falling on one’s crotch, being kicked, or previous STDs affecting the urethra such as chlamydia or gonorrhea.
+Previous surgery or instrumentation is another cause.

-Finally, the area of the urethra just under the glans, just before the meatus, is called the fossa navicularis.
+Finally, the area of the urethra just under the glans (head of the penis), just before the meatus, is called the fossa navicularis.
 Strictures in this area are seen often after a catheter or scope has been placed in a man’s urethra, for instance after a TURP.
-These strictures often respond to simple dilation, and if recurrent can easily be managed by self-dilation, although on rare occasion a reconstructive surgery is indicated.
+These strictures often respond to simple dilation, and if recurrent can easily be managed by self-dilation.
+On rare occasions, reconstructive surgery is indicated.

 Internal Urethrotomy